JakeWendling/COE332/homework06/README.md

 ```bash
 curl localhost:5000/genes/"HGNC:5"
 ```
-This will give the following.
+This will give the following:
 ```bash
 {
   "_version_": 1761544680491712512,